jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 # Acknowledgements

-We thank Gavin Brown for the suggestion to use a web link instead of a simple URI string to specify a geofeed file URL.
+Gavin Brown suggested using a web link instead of a simple URI string to specify a geofeed file URL.

 # Change History